Common Medical School Interview Questions [Plus Answers]

 Tips for answering ethical questions during a medical school interview:

-1. Understand the principles of medical ethics and use a framework to guide your decision-making: Familiarize yourself with the principles of medical ethics, such as beneficence, non-maleficence, autonomy, and justice.
-When answering a question, consider using a framework that lays out the principles.
+• Understand the principles of medical ethics: Familiarize yourself with the frameworks and principles of medical ethics, such as beneficence, non-maleficence, autonomy, and justice.
+When answering a question, consider using a framework that lays out the relevant principles.

-4. Be open to feedback: Be open to feedback and be willing to reconsider your position if new information becomes available or if you receive input from others, especially from your interviewer.
-Most questions are open ended, and you won’t have all the information you really need.
+• Be open to feedback: Be open to feedback and be willing to reconsider your position if new information becomes available or if you receive input from others, especially from your interviewer.
+Most questions are open-ended, and you won’t have all the information you really need.
 Don’t be afraid to ask for that information from the interviewer.

 What To Do If You Can’t Think Of An Answer